-At Matrix, diversity, equity and inclusion are the foundation of our core values: safety, positive relationships, stewardship, integrity, community involvement and delivering the best.
-The Company is actively engaged in embedding inclusion and diversity into its culture, including the formation of an Inclusion and Diversity committee comprised of leaders and employees from across the Company; development of enterprise-wide training focused on inclusive practices and unconscious bias; and evaluation of recruiting and employment practices to ensure the Company attracts and engages an increasingly diverse workforce; and review of operational practices to advance and encourage our suppliers and subcontractors to also advocate for diversity.
+At Matrix, diversity, equity and inclusion (DEI) are the foundation of our core values: safety, positive relationships, stewardship, integrity, community involvement and delivering the best.
+Led by our CEO, John Hewitt, the Company is actively engaged in embedding inclusion and diversity into its culture through a DEI Steering Committee comprised of leaders and employees from across the Company.
+We continue to offer enterprise-wide training focused on inclusive practices and identifying and confronting unconscious biases.
+And we continuously evaluate our recruiting and employment practices to ensure the Company attracts and engages an increasingly diverse workforce.
+We are also actively reviewing operational practices to advance and encourage our suppliers and subcontractors to also advocate for diversity.

-Our mission is to create equity: the result of Diversity and Inclusion done well, demonstrated by fair treatment in practices, procedures and policies, the identification and elimination of any barriers that prevent all employees from equal treatment, equal representation in the workplace, and access, opportunity and advancement for all employees.
+Our mission is to create equity: the result of Diversity and Inclusion done well, demonstrated by fair treatment in practices, procedures and policies, the identification and elimination of any barriers that prevent any employee from receiving equitable treatment, representation in the workplace, and access, opportunity, and advancement.

 DIVERSITY AND INCLUSION: they are the power we generate when we value each other’s differences and encourage everyone’s voice to be heard.
 Together, they fuel ideas and innovation, enrich our experiences, and drive our success.
-Done well, the result is EQUITY – a fair and level playing field for every employee.
+Done well, the result is EQUITY – a fair and equitable playing field where every employee has access to the resources they need to succeed.

 We recognize that building a strong, successful DEI culture is an ongoing journey, and one that flows from the top of the organization.

 We are proud to have been recognized by Women on Boards for our Board diversity, where 33% of our Independent Directors are female.

 We established our employee diversity baseline to identify areas for improvement and help shape our recruiting efforts, succession planning, and professional development.

 In Fiscal 2020, our President and CEO signed the Pay Equity Pledge issued by the Tulsa Mayor’s Commission on the Status of Women.